zeromakerplus/NeTF_public/README.md

 # Results
-The final volume and slices from different view are stroaged at "./model"
+The final volume and slices from different view are stroaged at "./model" The matlab script "show_result.m" is also provided to generate 2D images from different views and 3D density distribution.

 And the comparision between predicted and measured histogram is stroaged at "./figure"